asprenger/MLflow_introduction/README.md

 MLflow Model does not support Tensorflow Serving currently.

 As a workaround, we can download the SavedModel from the Tracking Service and deploy it into Tensorflow Serving.
-This works because the MLFlow model is just the SavedModel with some meta-data.
+This works because the MLflow model is just the SavedModel with some meta-data.

-We use the same `mlflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`:
+We use the same `MLflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`:

-    MLFLOW_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model/tfmodel
+    MLflow_TRACKING_URI=http://127.0.0.1:5000 MLflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model/tfmodel

 This downloads the SavedModel to a local directory.

 Check out the [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) documentation how to deploy the SavedModel with TensorFlow Serving.

-## MLFlow Project
+## MLflow Project

-[MLflow Project](https://www.mlflow.org/docs/latest/projects.html) defines a format to organize and describe code.
+[MLflow Project](https://www.MLflow.org/docs/latest/projects.html) defines a format to organize and describe code.
 It also provides an
 API and command-line tools for running these projects.

 Each MLflow Project has a *MLproject* YAML file that specifies the following properties: